If your writing looks professional, so do you.

 - Anyone who has worked for the company for at least six months is eligible for retirement benefits, but they have to complete the appropriate forms.

-All of these sentences use a plural personal pronoun (namely, they and their) to refer to a singular antecedent.
+All of these sentences use a plural personal pronoun (namely, they and their) to refer to a singular antecedent (everyone, employee, someone, and anyone).

-The antecedents (everyone, each, someone, and anyone) are indefinite pronouns, so called because they do not refer to a specific person, place, or thing.
-All of these indefinite pronouns are singular and take a singular verb.
+Everyone, someone, and anyone are singular indefinite pronouns, so called because they do not refer to a specific person, place, or thing.
+Other singular indefinite pronouns include each, neither, either, and one.

-The traditional way to correct the sentences above would have been to replace the plural personal pronouns with their singular counterparts:
+The traditional way to correct the sentences above, then, would have been to replace the plural personal pronouns with their singular counterparts.
+For a long time, we replaced them solely with masculine pronouns and would have said “Everyone came to our office party and brought his favorite dessert.”

 - EVERYONE came to our office party and brought HIS OR HER favorite dessert.